Super Rugby final to release last-minute 'once-in-a-lifetime' tickets

 "This is a once-in-a-lifetime experience, 20 years since the Blues' last success in 2003 so we're just excited to be able to provide this limited area and opportunity for fans."

-The chance to watch a premier rugby event from the sidelines, surrounded by over 45,000 screaming rugby fans, can be taken up at midday today via the Ticketmaster website.
+The chance to watch a premier rugby event from the sidelines, surrounded by more than 45,000 screaming rugby fans, can be taken up at noon today via the Ticketmaster website.

-Along with the sideline-based tickets, Sautner said that there would also be a limited release from the stadium's members and corporate areas.
+Along with the sideline-based tickets, Sautner said, there would also be a limited release from the stadium's members and corporate areas.

 Sautner has also called on the wider Auckland public to embrace the event this weekend and show their support by wearing blue to match landmarks such as Eden Park, the Sky Tower, the Auckland Harbour Bridge and Auckland War Memorial Museum which are all expected to be lit with blue lights.